 At the very start of your business, you might feel like you can handle all of the communications and client data on your own.
 But that will limit you to a small number of customers.
 You’ll also start to lose track of new leads as business picks up.
 A CRM helps you maintain, manage and leverage all of your customer data so you can stay on top of important events like a prospect who reached out to your business to inquire about your service or product.

 A CRM is basically like a digital Rolodex; remember those?
 All you have to do is input all of the available data you have about your customers, such as their full name, address, contact info, age, birth date, and whatever else you’ve collected.

 The CRM already has a database template but you can also add custom fields that are relevant to your business.
 You can see how a client profile looks in the image below.
-It’s extremely intuitive yet very powerful information that you can leverage to really grow your customer relationships.
+It’s extremely intuitive yet very powerful information that you can leverage to grow your customer relationships.